There are a lot of misconceptions surrounding vasectomy – the male equivalent of tubal ligation.

-Table of Content
+Table of Contents

 And this is why it’s important to separate the words when we speak about this.
 Essentially, there are 3 main elements.

-- Sperm – Sperm cells produced in the testicles,
+- Sperm – Sperm cells produced in the testicles.

 - Semen – this is the seminal fluid that comes from behind the prostate – the fluid that carries and nourishes the sperm.

-So now you know these are the 3 main elements of ejaculation and they come from 3 separate glands.
+These are the 3 main elements of ejaculation and they come from 3 separate glands.

+Thus making it impossible to fertilize an egg.
 What happens to the sperm?
 It is quickly reabsorbed by the body.
-And so you will continue to ejaculate seminal fluid and pre-cum, just without any sperm.
+And so you will continue to ejaculate seminal fluid and pre-cum.
+But there won’t be any sperm.

-Tantric Perspective on Vasectomy
+Tantric perspective on vasectomy

-“For me personally it is against human nature and man’s nature.
+As a member of my Facebook group said: “For me personally it is against human nature and man’s nature.
 I wouldn’t do this to myself.”

-Vasectomy and Ojas Energy
+Vasectomy and Ojas energy

 Speaking to my friend, a medical doctor, and a tantric practitioner, the most logical line of thinking is that vasectomy is not an effective tool in trying to conserve your life force energy.
 The Ojas energy – as is also commonly known – is still lost due to something called a “peak orgasm.”